How to Describe Your Work Pace During a Job Interview

 - I usually work at a steady, consistent pace.
 Because of my ability to organize and plan out my work schedule, I always complete my work ahead of time.
 For example, when I was assigned a large project due in six months, I broke the project into large goals and small, day-to-day goals.
 I created a schedule, and steadily checked off each of these goals while still successfully completing my other duties.
 I ultimately finished the project a week ahead of schedule.

 - I consider myself a diligent worker who avoids procrastination.
 At my previous sales job, we had to make at least 30 calls every shift, on top of our other administrative responsibilities.
 While some people saved all their calls for the end of their shift, which sometimes led to people missing their quota, I divided my time between making calls and doing my other duties.
-I am not easily distracted, but can balance working steadily on multiple tasks.
-This allows me to complete all of my work on time and produce quality results.
+I am not easily distracted but can balance working steadily on multiple tasks.
+It allows me to complete all of my work on time and produce quality results.
 I won "best salesperson" three times at my previous company.

 - I work very efficiently, so I accomplish a lot in a short amount of time.